Vietnam.vn - Nền tảng quảng bá Việt Nam

 The special pink color of Lake Hillier remains a mystery that no scientist has been able to explain (Photo: Getty).

 Many scientists theorize that salt-loving microorganisms such as Dunaliella salina and Halobacteria are the talented “artists” responsible for this magical color.
-Another hypothesis leans toward a species of red bacteria residing in the lake’s salt crust.
+Another theory leans toward a species of red bacteria residing in the lake’s salt crust.

 Surprisingly, this pink color is not an optical effect caused by sunlight.
 People tried to take water from the lake into a container and no matter where it was moved, the characteristic pink color did not change, proving that the color comes from the nature of the water itself.